yalla-coop/digital-skills-app/README.md

 - User testing in Scouts
 - Seaking further funding to continue to work on the product
 - Want the product to be used by others in the sector in a really easy way

+## Focus: Reuse
+We would love to push this aspect further and essentially create a white-label product that organisations can easily host and customise.
+You can already start using your own version of the app by cloning this repository and deploying / hosting the app on your preferred environment.
+Please contact us if you need support.

+The current version of this app comes with a lean admin panel (HQ) which allows you to manage learning resources and view insightful stats.
+We would like to add more features to enable organisations to further customise the product in a simple way (e.g. without needing to use any code at all).

 ## Tech Stack overview
 - Frontend >> main technology is ReactJS